hockeybuggy/django-sharding/README.md

 ### Developer Experience

 I wrote this library after working on this problem for [Wave](https://www.waveapps.com) and not being able to find a library that suited our needs.
 What we were looking for was something that was powerful, extensible and customizable.
-This library was created for just that purpose and includes at least one implimentation of each part of the pipeline with room to replace any individual components.
+This library was created for just that purpose and includes at least one implementation of each part of the pipeline with room to replace any individual components.

 ### Influences